noahjkrueger/KBMSTR/README.md

             |             ...           |
             |                           |--------- file2.txt
              ...                         ...
 Again, the program is able to read multiple zip archives that may contain other folders - however, only .txt files inside .zip archives will be read.

 ### Included Datasets
 - **books** - Thanks to [Project Guntenberg](https://www.gutenberg.org/), this dataset contains around 300 free books.
 - **brown** - This dataset contains a portion of the Brown English Corpus.
-- **code** - This dataset contains the entire soruce code of the KBMSTR project.
+- **code** - This dataset contains the entire source code of the KBMSTR project.
 - **shakespeare** - This dataset contains ever work of William Shakespeare.

 ## Creating a config